buildsi/spack-splices-results/README.md

 ## Usage

-While this is a nightly job, you can also trigger it via dispath, or run locally:
+While this is a nightly job, you can also trigger it via dispatch, or run locally:

 ```bash
 $ export GITHUB_TOKEN=xxxxxxxxxxxxxx